 It's interesting to compare between the older Kijima in The Novelist and the younger Kijima in Mood Indigo.
 In the first series, his character is a jaded and manipulative writer down on his luck.
 In the second series, he's also a struggling writer, but his personality is way more sensitive and sentimental.
 This Kijima feels like a nicer guy who wears his heart on his sleeves.
 I like seeing this emotional honesty and vulnerability to him.

 Kijima has a quiet dignity to his character that I admire.
-It takes a lot of integrity to stay by Gamoda’s side and care for the old man even as his health deteriorated.
+It takes a lot of integrity to stay by Gamoda's side and care for the old man even as his health deteriorates.
 Kijima also showed that same mental fortitude when he had a heated argument with Kido.
-Even when Kido was in tears and wanted sympathy, Kijima maintained his stance and wouldn’t forgive him so easily.
-He’s a character that sticks by his convictions and I find that kind of inner strength to be really appealing.
+Even when Kido was in tears and wanted sympathy, Kijima maintained his stance and wouldn't forgive him so easily.
+He's a character that sticks by his convictions and I find that kind of inner strength really appealing.